Mstager/Purple_Martin_scripts/README.md

 10) *Nest* directory: \
 	10a) **Nest.R** \
 	R script for perfoming analyses of trends in nesting using data from Purple Martin Conservation Association Project MartinWatch.

 	10b) **PMW_Nestdata.csv** \
+	Table of nesting data for the 10 focal states from the Purple Martin Conservation Association Project MartinWatch dataset.